mcnole25/random-resources/README.md

 A bookmarklet for quickly converting US imperial units to metric.
 Works on Firefox.

 **Accepted syntax: "in to cm", "ft to m", "yd to m", "mi to km", "floz to ml", "cup to l", "gal to l", "oz to g", "lb to kg", "mph to m/s", "f to c"**

+# precise-calc.html

+A small high precision calculator available to download for offline use.
+Uses an offline copy of the big.js library inside the html file.
+**NOTE: I do not own big.js.
+The library is fully owned by MikeMcl.**